palmcivet7/compliant-smart-contract/README.md

 ## Testing

-See coverage with `forge coverage --report debug`.
+See coverage with `forge coverage` and `forge coverage --report debug`.

-The `cannotExecute` will have to be commented out for some of the tests in `CheckLog.t.sol` to pass.
+The `cannotExecute` modifier on `checkLog()` will have to be commented out for some of the tests in `CheckLog.t.sol` to pass.
+This will also require the `test_compliant_checkLog_revertsWhen_called` test to be commented out too.

+Then run `forge test --mt test_compliant` for unit tests.

 ## User Flow